Battle of Tours: Background

+The Latin sources of the eight and ninth centuries are more numerous but remain imprecise.
+Most chronicles report the event in 732 in brief and similar terms just recalling that Charles fought the Saracens on a Saturday in October.
+The Annals of Lorsch are more precise.
+According to Sigebert de Gembloux, "duke Odo, inferior to Charles in all respects, brought against him the Saracens of Spain" (Chronica), where the Chronicles of Fredegar (which he copies) states that "Odo, seeing himself defeated and humiliated by Charles, appealed to the treacherous nation of Saracens."

 The Battle of Tours followed two decades of Umayyad conquests in Europe which had begun with the invasion of the Christian Visigothic Kingdom of the Iberian Peninsula in 711.
 These were followed by military expeditions into the Frankish territories of Gaul, former provinces of the Roman Empire.
-Umayyad military campaigns reached northward into Aquitaine and Burgundy, including a major engagement at Bordeaux and a raid on Autun.
+Umayyad military campaigns reached northward into Aquitaine and Burgundy, including a major engagement at Bordeaux and several raids.
 Charles's victory is widely believed to have stopped the northward advance of Umayyad forces from the Iberian Peninsula and to have prevented the Islamization of Western Europe.

 Most historians assume that the two armies met where the rivers Clain and Vienne join between Tours and Poitiers.
 The number of troops in each army is not known.
 The Mozarabic Chronicle of 754, a Latin contemporary source which describes the battle in greater detail than any other Latin or Arabic source, states that "the people of Austrasia [the Frankish forces], greater in number of soldiers and formidably armed, killed the king, Abd ar-Rahman", which agrees with many Arab and Muslim historians.
 However, virtually all Western sources disagree, estimating the Franks as numbering 30,000, less than half the Muslim force.

-Some modern historians, using estimates of what the land was able to support and what Martel could have raised from his realm and supported during the campaign, believe the total Muslim force, counting the outlying raiding parties, which rejoined the main body before Tours, outnumbered the Franks.
+Some modern historians, using estimates of what the land was able to support and what Martel could have raised from his realm and supported during the campaign, believe the total Muslim force outnumbered the Franks if one counts the outlying raiding parties which rejoined the main body before Tours.
 Drawing on non-contemporary Muslim sources, Creasy describes the Umayyad forces as 80,000 strong or more.
 Writing in 1999, Paul K. Davis estimates the Umayyad forces at 80,000 and the Franks at about 30,000, while noting that modern historians have estimated the strength of the Umayyad army at Tours at between 20,000–80,000.
 However, Edward J. Schoenfeld, rejecting the older figures of 60,000–400,000 Umayyads and 75,000 Franks, contends that "estimates that the Umayyads had over fifty thousand troops (and the Franks even more) are logistically impossible."
 Similarly, historian Victor Davis Hanson believes both armies were roughly the same size, between 20,000 and 30,000 men.